wansom/commercejs-vuejs-checkout/README.md

 The response will be stored in the countries object we initialized earlier in our data object.
 We will then be able to use this countries object to iterate and display a list of countries in a select element later.
 The `fetchStateProvince()` function below will walk through the same pattern as well.

+A country code argument is required to make a request with [`commerce.services.localeListSubdivisions()`](https://commercejs.com/docs/api/?javascript--cjs#list-all-subdivisions-for-a-country)

 ```js
 /**